MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-mv-oc-anomalies-fl.md

 ---
 # series_mv_oc_anomalies_fl()

-The function `series_mv_oc_anomalies_fl()` detects multivariate anomalies in series by applying [One Class SVM model](https://scikit-learn.org/stable/modules/generated/sklearn.svm.OneClassSVM.html).
+The function `series_mv_oc_anomalies_fl()` detects multivariate anomalies in series by applying the [One Class SVM model](https://scikit-learn.org/stable/modules/generated/sklearn.svm.OneClassSVM.html).
 The function accepts a set of series as numerical dynamic arrays, the names of the features columns and the expected percentage of anomalies out of the whole series.
 The function trains one class SVM for each series and marks the points that fall outside the hyper sphere as anomalies.

 > [!NOTE]
-> * `series_mv_oc_anomalies_fl()` is a [UDF (user-defined function)](../query/functions/user-defined-functions.md).
+> * `series_mv_oc_anomalies_fl()` is a [user-defined function](../query/functions/user-defined-functions.md).
 For more information, see [usage](#usage).
 > * This function contains inline Python and requires [enabling the python() plugin](../query/pythonplugin.md#enable-the-plugin) on the cluster.

 ## Syntax